subinoybiswas/vscode-finditfaster/README.md

 ➥ I don't the VS Code API enables me to do this.
 Shoot me a message if you think I'm mistaken and I'll try to make this better.
- Update: Added a setting `find-it-faster-fix.general.killTerminalAfterUse`.
+ Update: Added a setting `find-it-faster.general.killTerminalAfterUse`.
 When true, it will kill the extension's terminal which may result in VS Code focusing the previous one.
 It may help you.

 ### 🐞 _I found a bug!_